soniaturcotte/soniaturcotte.com/writing/sport-england.md

 We tested audio and video responses in the pilot fund, because Sport England had a hypothesis that it would be useful for people who may not be as confident in written English, busy organisers and volunteers who don’t spend a lot of time at a computer, or people with access needs.

-We went for a hybrid approach, because some questions need written answers (eg addresses).
-We provided an option for audio/video responses for the main, open questions.
+We went for a hybrid approach, because some questions need written answers (eg addresses), but we provided an option for audio/video responses for the main, open questions.

 It required a few creative hacks to work around Typeform’s constraints, but we managed to get a flow that worked for both types of applications.